eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/docs/how-to-deploy.md

 conda env update -n {{cookiecutter.project_name}} -f dependencies-develop.yaml
 ```

-Some dependencies are relevant for development, but not for deployment.
-For instance any tool that generates documentation websites (e.g. `mkdocs`) is useful for development, but has nothing to do with the actual functionality required during deployment.
-As such, you need to two `yaml` files, to make that distinction.
-Note that this distinction is still seperate from the distinction between LDM and RDM made above.
+Some dependencies are relevant during development, but not for deployment.
+For instance any tool that generates documentation websites (e.g. `mkdocs`) is useful for development, but has nothing to do with the actual functionality of your code.
+As such, we need two `yaml` files, to make that distinction.

+Note that this particular distinction is still different from the distinction between LDM and RDM made above.
+Essentially, RDM is about ensuring that a user that downloads your code has the same dependencies as specified in your deployment environment.

 ### Jupyterlab